West Kenya Project

 - Continuation of other exploratory works and prioritisation of targets across the full portfolio in West Kenya.

-- In March 2022, Shanta announced a maiden resource estimate for the Ramula target of 434 Koz grading of 2.08 g/t and increasing total resources at our West Kenya Project by a significant 37% to 1.6 million oz.
+- In March 2022, Shanta announced a maiden resource estimate for the Ramula target of 434 Koz grading of 2.08 g/t which increased the total resources at our West Kenya Project by a significant 37% to 1.6 million oz.

-- Finalise the Phase 2 infill drilling programme and provide an updated mineral resource estimate at Isulu-Bushiangala as well as the re-estimated historical maiden resource at the Bumbo polymetallic target.
+- Continue infill drilling programme and provide an updated mineral resource estimate at Isulu-Bushiangala.

 The Tanzania Craton forms the south-eastern extent of the Archaean Eastern Congo Craton, a 2,000 km long corridor, which extends from Tanzania in the south, northwest into the Central African Republic.
 The southern part of the Tanzania Craton is dominated by felsic Dodoma gneisses and granitoid rocks and local supracrustal Dodoma schist relicts (Kabete et al., 2012a).
 The northern part of the craton is composed of a Neoarchean granite-greenstone terrane of the Lake Victorian Goldfields (LVG), which provides the host environment for the gold deposits.
 The LVG comprises seven greenstone belts, Iramba/Sekenke, Nzega, Sukumaland, Kilimafedha, Musoma-Mara, Migori and Busia-Kakamega.
 Early workers recognised unifying stratigraphic themes within these greenstone belts.